CS6742 Fall : Final-project proposals

 - A plan for at least one concrete feasibility test.
 You technically need not have started the test by the time you submit, although we strongly recommend that you do start such tests before submitting; that will not only help you hone your proposal, but as a pragmatic matter, the test will need to be done by your mandatory feasibility discussion.

-- An example of a feasibility test is the shuffling test that Cristian described in the accommodation lecture.
+- An example of a feasibility test is the shuffling test that I described in the coodination lecture.
 (Remember that that was a real-life example; feasibility testing is an instinct and skill you want to develop as a researcher.)

 - A listing of the members of your team, and acknowledgments of sources of other input/inspiration - For example, if you were inspired by a particular reading, cite it; if your proposal incorporates work or ideas you've already talked about (or plan to talk about) with other students/your advisor/an internship mentor/the instructor of another class/or so on, give the names of all such people.

-Your proposal can be based on proposals previously submitted for this class (we are indeed hoping that some of the proposals you've come up earlier will blossom into full-blown projects!), but if so, your proposal should incorporate any feedback that was given.
+Your proposal can be based on proposals previously submitted for this class by you or others (I am indeed hoping that some of the proposals you've come up earlier will blossom into full-blown projects!); if so, your proposal should reference the respective piazza post and incorporate any feedback that was given.

 Deadlines: In all cases, we recommend trying to finish each milestone ahead of its deadline.

-- (Optional) Before Thursday the 15th: if you want to talk in-person with about your ideas, you can make an appointment for Thursday the 15th during class hours in the usual classroom; use the link https://cs6742-checkups.youcanbook.me/ .
-If you need additional feedback, you can also see during regularly-scheduled office hours; see the main course page for contact details.
+- (Optional) Before Thursday the 13th: if you want to talk in-person with about your ideas, you can make an appointment for Thursday the 13th during class hours in the usual classroom; to do send me an email with subject line "CS6742 optional proposal appointment Thursday 13" by October 12th at 3pm.
+If you need additional feedback, you can also see during regularly-scheduled office hours (slots also need to be booked in advanced); see my website for details.
 These appointments are all optional.

 - [Between the proposal posting and the next deadline: give each other helpful feedback on Piazza.
 If it seems like some teams should merge based on the posted proposals, arrange this among yourselves and update the Piazza proposals accordingly.]

-- Monday the 19th, 11:59pm: Post your feasibility-check results as a "resolved" followup to your proposal on Piazza.
-And, make an appointment at the link https://cs6742-checkups.youcanbook.me/ for your mandatory feasibility check to be held on Tuesday the 20th or Thursday the 22nd
+- Wednesday the 19th, 11:59pm: Post your feasibility-check results as a "resolved" followup to your proposal on Piazza.

-- Friday the 23rd, 3pm: Submit to Piazza a short commitment statement: "what do I promise to accomplish on my project next week?".
+- Friday the 21st, 3pm (if your feasibility-check appointment was on Thursday the 20th) or Wednesday the 26, 3pm (if your feasibility-check appointment was on Tuesday the 25th): Submit to Piazza a short commitment statement: "what do I promise to accomplish on my project next week?".
 Do so as an unresolved followup to your proposal.

 - The week after that: Do what you committed to.
 State the results as a reply to your followup, and mark the commitment followup as resolved.